-- In line with 'Working Together to Safeguard Children' 2023 and KCSIE 2024, safeguarding and promoting the welfare of children is defined for the purposes of this policy as:

-- o providing help and support to meet the needs of children as soon as problems emerge.

-- o protecting children from maltreatment, whether that is within or outside the home, including online.

-- o preventing impairment of children's mental and physical health or development.

-- o ensuring that children grow up in circumstances consistent with the provision of safe and effective care.

-- o promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren).

-- o taking action to enable all children to have the best outcomes.

-- Safeguarding "is everyone's responsibility" and everyone who comes into contact with children and families has a role to play.
-Everyone should consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare.

-- Child protection is part of safeguarding and promoting the welfare of all children and is

-defined as activity that is undertaken to protect specific children who are suspected to be

-suffering, or likely to suffer, significant harm.
-This includes harm that occurs inside or outside

-the home, including online.

-- Our setting acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

-- o Abuse and neglect

-- o Bullying, including cyberbullying

-- o Child-on-child abuse

-- o Children with family members in prison

-- o Children who are absent or missing from education

-- o Child missing from home or care

-- o Child Sexual Exploitation (CSE)

-- o Child Criminal Exploitation (CCE)

-- o Children and the Court System
+- In line with 'Working Together to Safeguard Children' and KCSIE 2024, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - o providing help and support to meet the needs of children as soon as problems emerge - o protecting children from maltreatment, whether that is within or outside the home, including online - o preventing impairment of children's mental and physical health or development - o ensuring that children grow up in circumstances consistent with the provision of safe and effective care - o promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren) - o taking action to enable all children to have the best outcomes. - Child protection is part of safeguarding and promoting the welfare of all children and is defined as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online. - The Leigh Stationers' Primary Academy acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

+Abuse and neglect Hate Bullying, including cyberbullying Homelessness Children with family members in prison Human trafficking and modern slavery Children Missing Education (CME) including children deliberately missing Education.
+Mental Health Child missing from home or care Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting" Child on child abuse Online safety Child Sexual Exploitation (CSE) Preventing radicalisation and extremism Child Criminal Exploitation (CCE) Private fostering Children and the Court System Relationship Abuse Children who are lesbian, gay, or bisexual or children who are perceived by other Serious Violence

+· · · · · · · · · · · · · · · · · · ·

-- o Children who are lesbian, gay or bisexual or children who are perceived by other children to be lesbian, gay, bisexual whether they are or not.
+children to be lesbian, gay, or bisexual (whether they are or not).

-- o Contextual safeguarding (risks outside the family home)
+Contextual safeguarding (risks outside the family home) Sexual Violence and Sexual Harassment

-- o County lines and gangs
+County lines and gangs Sexting

-- o Domestic abuse
+Domestic abuse-understanding the effects of what they see, hear and experience.
+So-Called honour-based abuse including Female Genital Mutilation (FGM) and forced marriage

-- o Drugs and alcohol misuse
+Drugs and alcohol misuse Upskirting

-- o Fabricated or induced illness
+Fabricated or induced illness

-- o Faith abuse
+Faith abuse

-- o Gender based abuse and violence against women and girls
+Gender based abuse and violence against women and girls

-- o Hate

-- o Homelessness

-- o Human trafficking and modern slavery

-- o Mental health